Wentworth and Dearne

-Wentworth and Dearne was a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) in South Yorkshire represented in the House of Commons of the UK Parliament since its 2010 creation by John Healey, a member of the Labour Party who served as Shadow Secretary of State for Defence from 2020.
-(Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
+Wentworth and Dearne was a constituency in South Yorkshire represented in the House of Commons of the UK Parliament since its 2010 creation by John Healey, a member of the Labour Party who served as Shadow Secretary of State for Defence from 2020.

-Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished.
-Subject to boundary changes, which entailed the loss of the two Dearne wards, and offset by the addition of the City of Doncaster wards of Conisbrough, and Edlington and Warmsworth it was reformed as Rawmarsh and Conisbrough, and was first contested at the 2024 general election.
+The seat was abolished in the 2023 review of Westminster constituencies.
+A new constituency, Rawmarsh and Conisbrough, was formed from it with the removal of two Dearne wards, and the addition of the City of Doncaster wards of Conisbrough, and Edlington and Warmsworth.
+The new constituency was first contested at the 2024 general election.

 History

 Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies recommending the creation of this constituency for the 2010 general election.